 Are you feeling lost at sea with all the Patient Driven Payment Model (PDPM) talk out there?
 We are here to help navigate the way!
 When CMS released the Final Rule this week, Mark combed through it for PDPM info and penned this summary to replace our initial PDPM review last April.
 Tear up your previous summary, and then read or download this new one to understand the industry’s latest game changer: the Patient Driven Payment Model…

-Understanding the Impact of the Finalized Patient Driven Payment Model
+August 2018 Review of the Patient Driven Payment Model

 Prepared by: Mark McDavid, OTR, RAC-CT